viking-saver/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 <!-- Description-Source-ADMX -->
 This policy allows you to define a list of apps that won't be included in snapshots for Recall.

-Users will be able to add additional applications to exclude from snapshots using Recall settings.
+Users are able to add additional applications to exclude from snapshots using Recall settings.

 The list can include Application User Model IDs (AUMID) or name of the executable file.